luanrem/MRweb-backend/Backend/README.md

-sequelize = to use migrations with database sequelize-cli = line command interface to execute, create, remove migrations with sequelize pg, pg-hstore = packages to use the postgress database
+sequelize = to use migrations with database sequelize-cli = line command interface to execute, create, remove migrations with sequelize pg, pg-hstore = packages to use the postgress database bcryptjs = package to use hashes in password